 \begin{theorem} For any $0 < \epsilon \leq 1/2$ there exists a cost-oblivious defragmentation algorithm that takes as input (1)~an arbitrary comparison function, (2)~a set of objects with volume $V$, and (3)~a current allocation of the objects using space at most $(1+\epsilon)V$.
 The algorithm sorts the objects according to the comparison function, subject to: \begin{itemize} \item the total space usage at any time never exceeds $(1+\epsilon)V+\Delta$ space, and

 \item the total cost is at most $O((1/\epsilon)\log(1/\epsilon))$ times the cost to allocate all of the objects. \end{itemize} \end{theorem}

 \begin{proof} First crunch the objects into the rightmost $V$ space, leaving a size-$\floor{\epsilon V}$ prefix of the array empty.
 We reserve this prefix to run the cost-universal storage-reallocation algorithm.
-Starting with the leftmost object in the suffix, remove it from the suffix, store it temporarily in the $\Delta$ additional space, and then insert it into the prefix as per cost-universal storage reallocation.
-Since the storage reallocation guarantees at most $(1+\epsilon)W$ space usage, for $W$ total volume of objects in the prefix, at no point does the size-$\leq(1+\epsilon)W$ prefix overlap the size-$(V-W)$ suffix.
+Starting with the leftmost object in the suffix, remove it from the suffix, store it temporarily in the $\Delta$ additional space, and then insert it into the prefix using cost-universal storage reallocation.
+Since the storage reallocation guarantees at most $(1+\epsilon)W$ space usage, for $W$ total volume of objects in the prefix, at no point does the prefix of size at most $(1+\epsilon)W$ overlap the suffix of size $(V-W)$.
 When this process completes, the suffix is empty and all objects are in the cost-universal-storage data structure.

 Next, move elements back to the suffix in reverse sorted order.
-Specifically, delete each object from the prefix (using the cost-universal storage-reallocation algorithm), which implicitly compacts the space used, and place the object just before its successor in the suffix.
-Again, at any time if $W$ is the remaining volume of objects in the prefix, the prefix uses at most $(1+\epsilon)W$ space, and the suffix uses exactly $V-W$ space, so the prefix does not overlap the suffix. \end{proof}
+Specifically, delete each object from the prefix (using the cost-universal storage-reallocation algorithm), which compacts the space used, and place the object just before its successor in the suffix.
+Again, at any time, if $W$ is the remaining volume of objects in the prefix, the prefix uses at most $(1+\epsilon)W$ space, and the suffix uses exactly $V-W$ space, so the prefix does not overlap the suffix. \end{proof}

 Note that the additional $\Delta$ working space is unavoidable when reallocating large objects.
 To see this, consider a single size-$\Delta$ object.
 This object cannot be moved unless the target location is not overlapping with the original location.
 That is, if we have less than $2\Delta$ space to work with, the object can never be moved as every target location overlaps its current location.